kazuto-abe/Unit2/Moon_project.md

 O-Operational- How will the current operations support the change? ...
 The project will operate on computers and Arduino.
 The process does not have any errors and is perfectly operational.<br>
 S-Scheduling- Can the project be done in time? ...
 We are given 3 weeks to complete this project and the tasks have been regularly distributed to assure that it is completed by Friday, December 18th, 2020.

+## Rough sketches of the initial design draft

 ### Sucess Criteria
 - The product allows the user to enter messages in English and send messages in Morse Code.